 If you haven’t seen the custom field interface before, it’s likely because it’s hidden away from the edit screens by default!
 If you’re using the classic editor, you can enable the custom fields metabox by editing a post and clicking Screen Options:

-If you’re using the new block editor (also known as Gutenberg), you’ll have to click the three dots at the top of a post or page to open the editor settings and click Preferences.
+If you’re using the block editor, you’ll have to click the three dots at the top of a post or page to open the editor settings and click Preferences.
 Next, head to the “Panels” section and enable the Custom Fields toggle:

 Once enabled, the editor should reload and you’ll now see a custom fields section at the bottom: